Once you get the hang of it, making overnight sourdough bread is a simple thing to add into your schedule…and it tastes delicious!

 Bulk Rise

 After the final stretch and fold, cover the dough with plastic wrap and allow it to sit for its first rise overnight.
 This is usually called the bulk rise or the bulk fermentation.
-I usually don’t get super fancy.
-My dough just rises overnight and usually when I wake up, it’s doubled.
+I don’t get super fancy.
+My dough just rises overnight and usually when I wake up, it has doubled in size and is full of beautiful air bubbles.
+I’d guess it rises about 8-10 hours.

 How ambient temperature affects rise time